MA in Atlantic History and Politics

 |or POL_SC 9175||Evolution of American Legislatures, 1619 to the Present|

-In lieu of a thesis, students will produce an article-length, discipline-appropriate paper through a research-intensive elective course and be assessed on the MA's study abroad component.
+In lieu of a thesis, students will produce an article-length, discipline-appropriate paper through any 8000- or 9000-level, research-intensive course associated with the MA curriculum and be assessed on the MA's study abroad component.
 All assessments will be subject to the MU Graduate School's committee and defense requirements.

 Additional Degree Options

 The Kinder Institute on Constitutional Democracy and the School of Law offer an integrated program in which students may obtain both an MA degree in Atlantic History & Politics and a JD degree from the School of Law.
 Although an MA degree in Atlantic History & Politics normally requires one year plus one summer of study, and a JD requires three years, many students will be able to complete the program in three years plus two summers.
 Students also have the option of completing the program in 3.5 years.

 The program outlined here meets requirements for the JD degree with 83 hours of law credit, and 6 elective credit hours in Atlantic History & Politics, for a total of 89 credit hours.
 Requirements for the MA degree in Atlantic History & Politics are met with 24 credit hours of courses in the Kinder Institute, the Department of History, and the Department of Political Science and 6 elective credit hours within the School of Law.
 The detailed program of study in Atlantic History & Politics is subject to approval by the student’s advisor in the Kinder Institute on Constitutional Democracy and by the Director of Graduate Studies at the Kinder Institute on Constitutional Democracy.